 Located nine miles north of Scottsdale's downtown area and in close proximity to a wide range of world-class resorts, hotels, restaurants, and golf courses (visit Experience Scottsdale).
 Scottsdale Airport is an ideal choice for vacationers and business travelers.
 With an average median temperature of 70 degrees and an average of 360 VFR days a year, Scottsdale provides the country's best year-around flying conditions.

 Scottsdale Airport is one of the premier corporate jet facilities in the state.
 In 1995, the Arizona Department of Transportation presented Scottsdale with the Arizona Airport of the Year award.
 In addition, one of the Fixed Base Operators located at Scottsdale Airport has been rated among the top 50 by "Professional Pilots Magazine" every year since 1993.

-U.S. Customs service is available daily from 9 a.m. to 7 p.m. allows visitors from all over the world to come to Scottsdale, provided they have the proper visas.
-Direct flights to Ronald Reagan Washington National Airport (DCA) are available through Signature Flight Support, one of two fixed base operators at the airport.
+U.S. Customs service is currently available daily from 9 a.m. to 7 p.m. to allows visitors from all over the world to come to Scottsdale, provided they have the proper visas.

-Scottsdale Airport and its surrounding Commerce Airpark is a major economic asset for the City of Scottsdale.
-Centrally located in Scottsdale's only industrial-zoned area, the Airport and Commerce Airpark are primary sources of employment.
-The Commerce Airpark area is headquarters to over 30 national/regional corporations and home to nearly 2,500 small and medium-sized businesses with over 48,000 jobs.
+Scottsdale Airport and its surrounding Airpark is a major economic asset for the City of Scottsdale.
+Centrally located in Scottsdale's only industrial-zoned area, the Airport and Airpark are primary sources of employment.
+The Airpark area serves as a base for over 85 major companies and is home to nearly 3,233 small and medium-sized businesses with over 59,000 employees.

-- Download (PDF) the Scottsdale Airport Fact Sheet.
+- Download the Scottsdale Airport Fact Sheet (PDF)